ONSdigital/dp-kafka/README.md

 Waiting for this channel is a convenient hook, but not a necessary requirement.

+Note that initialised consumers will be in 'Stopped' state until they receive 'true' from the Consume channel.

 ### Message production

 Messages are sent to Kafka by sending them to a producer Output channel, as byte arrays: